Burn consistently in a wood-fired pottery kiln

 Fire theory:

 When you fire up wood, the wood gets “cooked” by the heat until it releases smoke, smoke is unburned wood gases, and you can consider smoke as potential energy.
 Black smoke out of your chimney = wasting energy, which means you are not burning effectively.
 Another thing to remember is that fire uses energy to evaporate water bound in the wood, so adding too much wood to the kiln, actually lowers the temperature for a shorter or longer time.
-Wood burned from the surface and in, so it makes sense to use big chunks of wood in the beginning, and smaller pieces when the temperature is high.
+Wood burns from the surface and in, so it makes sense to use big chunks of wood in the beginning, and several smaller pieces when the temperature is high.
 The wood gases always burn with long flames.

 To increase the temperature; it’s as important to control what is lowering the temperature, as well as master what raising it.